cinnabun-rose/spanish-lang/README.md

 (No sé qué estoy haciendo.)
 ```

-Spanish operators can be overloaded, although this is not recommended by the ENG23 committee.
+Spanish operators can be overloaded, although this is not recommended by the Royal Spanish Academia (RAE) committee.

 ### Statements and control flow